 Advantages of Generating Finance by Sale of Assets

-It can work as a short term or long term finance depending on what kind of assets are sold.
-Say, selling a car can cater short term and smaller finance needs and selling land, buildings or machinery can cater to long-term and bigger finance needs.
+It can work as a short-term or long-term finance depending on what kind of assets are sold.
+Say, selling a car can cater to short-term and smaller finance needs, and selling land, buildings, or machinery can cater to long-term and bigger finance needs.

-Secondly, it is a good idea to regularly screen the fixed asset register and find assets which are no longer in use or are already obsolete etc. These assets should be sold as early as any of such event happens so that dilution in the value of such asset would be less.
+Secondly, it is good to regularly screen the fixed asset register and find assets that are no longer in use or are already obsolete, etc. These assets should be sold as early as any such event happens so that dilution in the value of such assets would be less.

 Disadvantages of Generating Finance by Sale of Assets

 A major drawback of this type of capital is when the assets are sold before their useful life.
-Apart from loosing on the services provided by the sold asset, there is a loss in the form of capital loss due to the asset being sold at scrap value.
-A possible and perfect solution to that situation is ‘Sale and Lease-Back’.
+Apart from losing on the services provided by the sold asset, there is a loss in capital loss due to the asset being sold at scrap value.
+A possible and perfect solution to that situation is ‘Sale and Lease-Back.’
 It is a type of lease under which we can get the required cash and at the same time use the asset under concern in exchange for a lease rental.
-With this option, the business may end up paying more money in the long term but current finance problem can be solved.
+With this option, the business may end up paying more money in the long term, but the current financial problem can be solved.

 Reduction or Controlling of Working Capital

 It is interesting to know how a reduction in working capital can work as an internal source of finance.
-Working capital has broadly 2 components.
-One, Current Assets, which include Stock / Inventory, Account Receivables – Debtors and Cash / Bank Balances.
-Second, Current Liabilities, which include Account Payables – Creditors and Bank Overdraft.
+Working capital has broadly two components.
+First, current assets include stock/inventory, account receivables – Debtors, and cash/bank balances.
+Second, current liabilities include account payables – creditors and bank overdraft.

 How to Generate Finance by Reduction of Working Capital?

-Normally, a business requires two types of finance viz. long-term finance for capital expenditure and working capital finance for day to day needs.
-Reduction in working capital can be achieved either by speeding up the cycle of account receivables and stock or by lengthening the cycle of account payables.
+Usually, a business requires two types of finance: long-term finance for capital expenditure and working capital finance for day-to-day needs.
+Reduced working capital can be achieved either by speeding up the cycle of account receivables and stock or lengthening the cycle of account payables.